marcoStocchi/NTTS_Exppert/README.md

 # Exppert
 #### An open-source tool for experimenting with noise based perturbation schemes
-#### (F. Ricciato, M. Stocchi, F. Bach, A. Bujnowska, W. Kloek)

-Copyright (c) European Commission, 2021.
+Copyright European Commission, 2021.

 #### Platform Requirements

-The present makefile system has been tested on Red Hat Enterprise (R) Linux 6.1 (Santiago) and on Fedora 31 Server.
+The build has been tested on Red Hat Enterprise (R) Linux 6.1 (Santiago) and on Fedora 31 Server.

 #### Dependencies